JasonThon/lightflus-doc/docs/index.md

 ## Difference between Lightflus and Flink

-1. *Cloud-Native*: Lightflus is born for cloud.
+1. ***Cloud-Native***: Lightflus is born for cloud.
 It's much more agile than Flink.
 Your team can manage streaming data and integrate with existing infrastructure more efficient;
-2. *Lower Cost*: Flink API is written by Java and its runtime is complicated.
-You need to recruit a professional team to handle this but, the price is very expensive (both in economy and management).
+2. ***Lower Cost***: Flink API is written by Java and its runtime is sophisticated.
+You need to recruit a professional team to handle this.
+The price is very high (time-consuming, cost-expensive and management-risky).
 Lightflus can offer both big companies and small teams a resilient streaming data framework to help them only focus on the core business.
-Anyone in your current tech team can be a dataflow engineer.
+   **Anyone in your current tech team can be a dataflow engineer**.
-3. *Customer Support*: Flink is an open source framework.
+3. ***Customer Support***: Flink is an open source framework.
 This means Community is the only place you can ask for help.
    As a commercial company, we provide customer support for each enterprise user.
 You can solve your problems much quicker.